 VIGH has access to local, national and international leaders in the field of global health.
 If you are looking for a speaker on a given topic, contact Marie Martin at firstname.lastname@example.org for guidance and recommendations.

-The Council is always looking for ways to lend support to student organizations involved in global health initiatives.
+If you are looking for other student organizations that are involved in global health initiatives, some are listed below.
 If you would like to collaborate with members of the council or VIGH please send an email to VIGH.SAC@gmail.com and tell us how we can help.

 Global Health Courses